igor725/input_ps4/README.md

 ## Building

-A visual studio project has been included for building on Windows.
-On Linux, a makefile has been included.
+On Linux, a makefile has been included for building.

 To build this project, the developer will need clang, which is provided in the toolchain.
 The `OO_PS4_TOOLCHAIN` environment variable will also need to be set to the root directory of the SDK installation.

 __Windows__
-Open the Visual Studio project and build, or run the batch file from command prompt or powershell with the following command:
+Run the batch file from command prompt or powershell with the following command:
 ```
 .\build.bat .\x64\Debug "input"
 ```